eanderton/grapnel/README.md

 [![Build Status](https://travis-ci.org/eanderton/grapnel.svg)](https://travis-ci.org/eanderton/grapnel)

 A dependency management solution for the Go Programming Language.
-At the moment only the basic 'install' mode is supported for github repositories.
+At the moment only the basic 'install' mode is supported for git repositories.
 Support for other SCM types, and other major repo sites, is planned.

 ```